Orange Line (MBTA)

 The Orange Line is a rapid transit line operated by the Massachusetts Bay Transportation Authority (MBTA) as part of the MBTA subway system.
 The line runs south on the surface from Oak Grove station in Malden, Massachusetts through Malden and Medford, paralleling the Haverhill Line, then crosses the Mystic River on a bridge into Somerville, then into Charlestown.
 It passes under the Charles River and runs through Downtown Boston in the Washington Street Tunnel.
 The line returns to the surface in the South End, then follows the Southwest Corridor southwest in a cut through Roxbury and Jamaica Plain to Forest Hills station.

 The Orange Line operates during normal MBTA service hours (all times except late nights) with six-car trains.
-A 120-car fleet built in 1979–1981 is being replaced with a 152-car CRRC fleet from 2018 to 2023.
-The Orange Line is fully grade-separated; trains are driven by operators with automatic train control for safety.
+It uses a 152-car CRRC fleet built in 2018–2024.
+The Orange Line is fully grade-separated and trains are driven by operators with automatic train control for safety.
 Wellington Carhouse in Medford is used for heavy maintenance and storage; a small yard at Forest Hills is also used for storage.
 All 20 Orange Line stations are fully accessible.
-Averaging 201,000 weekday passengers in 2019, the Orange Line has the second-highest ridership of the MBTA subway lines.
+Averaging 105,000 weekday passengers in 2023, the Orange Line has the second-highest ridership of the MBTA subway lines.